 1.5 Authorized Users

 You may be given the ability to designate additional individuals (“Authorized Users”) who you authorize to access your Account and/or conduct transactions through your Account.
 By establishing an Authorized User, you understand that any transaction authorization, instruction or any other action concerning your Account that your Authorized User engages in shall be deemed authorized by you and valid and we are under no obligation to investigate the authorization, instruction or activity.
 You also agree that you will not hold us liable for acting upon any such authorization, instruction or activity.
-We will continue to treat all actions taken by your Authorized User as authorized by you until you revoke the Authorized User’s access to your Account unless you notify us directly using our website or app.
-They are available in the Help section.
-Make sure to submit your request by the section “Contact us”.
+We will continue to treat all actions taken by your Authorized User as authorized by you until you revoke the Authorized User’s access to your Account by notifying us using the online support tools on our website or app.
 We also reserve the right to terminate your Authorized User’s access to the Account for any reason and without advance notice.

 1.6 How To Open an Account

-You may open an Account by visiting our website, weareuncapped.com, and follow the instructions posted there.
+You may open an Account by visiting the Program Partner’s website, weareuncapped.com, and follow the instructions posted there.

 Any person completing the Account opening process or otherwise completing any Account opening requirements represents and agrees that they: